-Deaf and hard-of-hearing Members who use a Teletypewriter (TTY) may communicate with the Member Services Department.
+If you are deaf or hard-of-hearing and have a TTY machine, you may communicate with the Member Services Department.
 For TTY service, please call 711.

-As we value your input, we would appreciate hearing from you with any comments or suggestions that will help us further improve the quality of service we bring you.
+We value your input.
+We would like to hear from you with any comments or ideas that will help us improve the quality of service we bring you.

-Harvard Pilgrim Health Care Member Services Department 1 Wellness Way Canton, MA 02021-1166 Phone: 1-888-333-4742 www.harvardpilgrim.org
+Harvard Pilgrim Health Care Member Services Department 1 Wellness Way Canton, MA 02021 Phone: 1-877-907-4742 www.harvardpilgrim.org

 The Office of Patient Protection.
-The Office of Patient Protection of the Health Policy Commission is the agency responsible for enforcing the Massachusetts laws concerning managed care grievance rights and for administering appeals to external review organizations.
-The Office of Patient Protection can be reached at:
+The Office of Patient Protection of the Health Policy Commission.
+This group makes sure the laws about managed care complaint rights are followed.
+They are also in charge of directing appeals to outside review groups.
+You can reach them at: